top of page

 A JLR vehicle with the PIVI infotainment system

-Members of our team worked on several projects to design intuitive, attractive and engaging UX in-keeping with a premium vehicle.
+Members of our team worked on several projects to design intuitive, attractive and engaging UX in keeping with a premium vehicle.

 The design philosophy was to fuse customers' knowledge and expectations from their digital lives with mobile-like experiences and interactions in an automotive-safe environment.

-We developed a proprietary set of design rules to create harmony with other in-vehicle digital interfaces to ensure a holistic experience.
-We followed a human-centred design process to produce outstanding experiences for JLR customers, complying with worldwide guidelines and regulations.
+We developed a proprietary set of design rules to harmonise with other in-vehicle digital interfaces and ensure a holistic experience.

 The Mental Wealth Company logo